PayMyTable/pebble-docs/documentation/filter/default.md

 ```
 {{ user.phoneNumber | default("No phone number") }}
 ```
-If the `strictVariables` setting of the `PebbleEngine` is set to false (which is the default), then attribute expressions are null safe.
 In the following example, if `foo`, `bar`, or `baz` are null the output will become an empty string which is a perfect use case for the default filter:
 ```
 {{ foo.bar.baz | default("No baz") }}
 ```
-If `strictVariables` is set to `true`, the above example will throw a null pointer exception if either `foo` or `bar` are null.
+Note that the default filter will suppress any `AttributeNotFoundException` exceptions that will usually be thrown when `strictVariables` is set to `true.

 ## Arguments
 - default